blastcloud/hybrid-docs/docs/expectations/readme.md

     ]);
 ```

 By default, this method simply checks that all specified fields and values exist in the request body, but more may exist.
-By passing a boolean `true` as the second argument, the method will instead make a strict comparison.
+By passing a boolean `true` as the second argument, the method will instead make a strict comparison and fail if additional fields are found.

 ### withFormField(string $key, $value)